 And then, today, another message.
 Please read it and let me know how justified I am to feel thoroughly ticked off.

 Hello Julia, After all these years I'm very curious about how you ended up in New Zealand and what happened in your life.
-You never were very involved with the family (that's right, I've always been the introvert between the extraverts), something I got fed up with after years of Christmas cards (cards I never received), you never reacted, so sent you a last one with the words, if you don't send anything back, you choose to not have any contact.
+You never were very involved with the family (that's right, I've always been the introvert between the extroverts), something I got fed up with after years of Christmas cards (cards I never received, because she never sent them, my family is good at rewriting history), you never reacted, so sent you a last one with the words, if you don't send anything back, you choose to not have any contact.
 (Must have been about the time that I, after a last letter to all of them, decided to drop the rope.)
 But you still added me (I did not initiate that contact) so despite everything you do want some kind of contact, actually.
 Therefore, tell me about your life these last years.
 (It's not upon others to define how much I want to share, now is it?)
 Saw the picture of you and your granddaughter (not my grandchild actually, as she could easily have found out), a beautiful, well groomed woman, what a change, because when we saw each other last you didn't take such good care of yourself.
 Like when wearing your office dress at the wedding anniversary of Mary and John.
 (A new dress, in which I looked great, IIRC.)
 You look great in this (jeans and a sweater, nothing special), grooming becomes you.
 And you resemble Lisa very much now, in looks and taste.
 Cheers and big hug, Margaret

 I don't know what to answer her.
 I'm not sure I even want to.
 Perhaps just block her and let the drama roll on without me?